CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1-split.md

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+If you receive a success message, it means the exercise has been completed successfully.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
-We are available 24/7 to help
+We are available 24/7 to help.

 <validation step="7a529e69-2cbc-4b21-b367-7d03fe5eabb1" />